ttpro1995/Getting-and-Cleaning-Data-_Coursera_getdata-011/Peer Assessments/README.md

 4. It will output: <br>
 	- "extract_data.txt" which contain clean data with mean, standard deviation for each measurement.<br>
-	- 	TODO:  independent tidy data set with the average of each variable for each activity and each subject.
+	- 	"average.txt":  independent tidy data set with the average of each variable for each activity and each subject.